 Some side effects can be serious.
 If you experience any of these symptoms or those listed in the SPECIAL PRECAUTIONS section, stop using topical glycopyrronium and call your doctor immediately:

-- difficulty urinating or urinating in a weak stream or drips
+- urinating frequently, difficulty urinating, or urinating in a weak stream or drips

 Glycopyrronium may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?